 Well, maybe that last sentence and my title are misleading.
 I never get tired of eating real food.
 What I really felt was annoyed and maybe overwhelmed by the planning and preparation of a real food diet.

 The week before last was spent preparing to begin my new job and writing research papers, essays and taking final (essay) exams.
 Last week was spent starting my new job and carting my oldest son back and forth (30+ minutes each way, depending on traffic) from soccer camp.
-In between I was doing a million little things from blog work (I just joined Real Food Media and was making sure my set up is correct) to team manager work to everyday parenting duties.
+In between I was doing a million little things from blog work to team manager work to everyday parenting duties.

 Cooking every meal and most snacks (Thank you, God, for fresh fruit and Lara Bars.
 For realz.) takes a lot of planning and preparation.
 Each week I make a weekly menu for every meal and snack.
 I have to think ahead for days that we’ll be away from home and plan for times when I’ll be out of the house but my family will be home.
 Most weeks, when I can shop on Sunday and only leave the house one or two other days during the week, I can hold it together well.
 But on really busy weeks (and we’ve had three in a row) when I’m not here to remind certain little people of their chores and when all of my “free” time is spent in the kitchen prepping, cooking and washing dishes, I ask myself if it’s really worth it.
 (The answer is yes, by the way.)